aquavitae/norman/doc/source/index.rst

     .. method:: validate

-        Raise an exception of the record contains invalid data.
+        Raise an exception if the record contains invalid data.

         This is usually re-implemented in subclasses, and checks that all data in the record is valid.
 If not, and exception should be raised.